Grapycal/Grapycal/backend/docs/source/getting_started/extension.rst

     :align: center
     :width: 80%

-.. note:: Don't forget to double click on EvalNodes!
+.. note:: Don't forget to double click on EvalNodes to update their output value.

 For more details about defining nodes and the related API, see :doc:`../developer_guide/define_a_node`.